smayrant/websocket-practice/readme.md

 My attempt to learn the basics of Websockets utilizing Sockets.io and Express

 ## Getting Started

-Download and open the project.
-Open your terminal and
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites